linkerd/linkerd/linkerd/docs/routers.md

 protocol | _required_ | Either [`http`](#http-1-1-protocol), [`h2`](#http-2-protocol), [`thrift`](#thrift-protocol), or [`mux`](#mux-protocol-experimental).
 servers | _required_ | A list of [server objects](#servers).
-announcers | an empty list | A list of service discovery [announcers](#announcers) that servers can announce to. baseDtab | an empty dtab | Sets the base delegation table.
+announcers | an empty list | A list of service discovery [announcers](#announcers) that servers can announce to. dtab | an empty dtab | Sets the base delegation table.
 See [dtabs](https://linkerd.io/doc/dtabs/) for more. bindingTimeoutMs | 10 seconds | The maximum amount of time in milliseconds to spend binding a path. bindingCache | see [binding cache](#binding-cache) | Binding cache size configuration. client | an empty object | An object of [client params](#client-parameters).